drbarq/lost-and-found-backEnd-api/README.md

 ![alt text](https://i.imgur.com/ppYEN6v.png)

-## Lost and Found - User Serilizer
+## Lost and Found - User Serializer

 Due to the polymorphic relationship and a serilizer on the User class the api endpoint is a single data set formatted with the relevant data points.